Kokila Annamalai

-Kokila Annamalai (கோகிலா அண்ணாமலை; born 3 September 1988) is a Singaporean human rights activist, known her for public campaigning for the abolition of the death penalty in Singapore.
+Kokila Annamalai (கோகிலா அண்ணாமலை; born 3 September 1988) is a Singaporean human rights activist, known for her public campaigning for the abolition of the death penalty in Singapore.
 Annamalai was the first activist within Singapore to publicly refuse to comply with the Protection from Online Falsehoods and Manipulation Act (POFMA) after the Singaporean government accused her of posting false information about its actions on social media.

 Early life

-Annamalai was born in Singapore on 3 September 1988 and is of Indian heritage, with her grandparents residing in Kerala, India.
+Kokila was born in Singapore on 3 September 1988.

 Activism

 Annamalai is a public critic of the use of the death penalty in Singapore.
 She co-founded the Transformative Justice Collective (TJC), an abolition group, after the resumption of executions in Singapore following the easing of COVID-19 restrictions.
 Through the TJC, Annamalai took part in public campaigns and lobbying aimed at abolishing the death penalty, including a planned exhibition on the anti-capital punishment movement which was subsequently banned by the Infocomm Media Development Authority; she also supported prisoners on death row and their families.
 In 2023, Annamalai supported Tangaraju Suppiah with his ultimately unsuccessful appeal against his death sentence, and facilitated his mother seeing him the day before his execution.
 She subsequently published an article detailing the lead up to Subbaiah's execution as well as the aftermath.

 In addition to her death penalty activism, Annamalai is also an activist for labour rights and tenant rights through Workers Make Possible.
 In February 2024, she led a demonstration outside The Istana wherein she and other activists delivered letters to the Prime Minister of Singapore, Lee Hsien Loong, urging him to end diplomatic ties with Israel in response to the Palestinian genocide.
-On 27 June, Annamalai was charged with "abetment of organising a public procession in a prohibited area" and "mobilising the public" under the Public Order Act.
+On 27 June 2025, Annamalai was charged with "abetment of organising a public procession in a prohibited area" and "mobilising the public" under the Public Order Act.
+On 21 October, she along with two others were acquitted of the charges.
+On 30 April 2026, their acquittals were overturned on appeal by the Attorney-General's Chambers, and they were fined S$3,000 each.